marcopaglio/BookingApp/README.md

   > :alarm_clock: **N.B**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

+### Build from Eclipse

+You can also build the BookingApp project using launch files from Eclipse.
+They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
+Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration to start the build.
+Remember that launch files in `booking-aggregate` execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.<br>

+Launch file naming convention consists of a radix that is the module name (`booking-aggregate`, `booking-domain-module`, `booking-business-module` or `booking-ui-module`), and a suffix that indicates what the build does in particular:

+- `-install` runs all tests and installs dependencies locally for each module.
+- `-verify` runs all tests.
+- `-test-without-docker` only runs tests that don't require the use of Docker.
+- `-junit-report` runs all tests and generates unit test results at `/target/site/surefire-report.html` and integration and end-to-end test results at `/target/site/failsafe-report.html`.
+- `-jacoco` does the same thing as `-Pjacoco`.
+If launched on a sub-module, test coverage results can be found at `/target/site/jacoco/index.html`.
+- `-pitest` does the same thing as `-Ppitest`.
+If launched in a sub-module, mutation testing results can be found at `/target/pit-reports/index.html`.
+- `-pages` generates a static website for the BookingApp project at `/target/staging/index.html`.
+- `-docker`
+- `-reset-dependencies` removes the project dependencies from the local repository.
+It is useful when you have to remove unused or conflicting dependencies.
+- `-docs` generates the documentation for source code and its javadoc
+- `-wrapper`

-### Run tests from Eclipse
+#### Run tests from Eclipse

-In the BookingApp project there are three modules that contain tests: `booking-domain-module`, `booking-business-module` and `booking-ui-module`.
+In the BookingApp project three modules contain tests:

+- `booking-domain-module` contains only unit tests;
+- `booking-business-module` contains unit and integration tests
+- `booking-ui-module` contains both unit, integration and end-to-end tests.

 You can run them directly from Eclipse: right click on the module > **Run As** > **JUnit Test**.
 This will execute all the tests of that module.<br>

 Before running tests from Eclipse, make sure Docker is turned on and working properly.
 Then, unit tests doesn't require any additional setting, since they are run with TestContainers; instead, integration and end-to-end tests need a well-configured running instance of MongoDB and once of PostgreSQL.
 You can start such instances in Docker containers through Docker Compose commands as follows:
 ```
 docker compose -f docker-compose/MongoDB/docker-compose.yml up
 docker compose -f docker-compose/PostgreSQL/docker-compose.yml up
 ```
-**TODO:** docker compose comando cambia da sistema operativo?
+**TODO:** docker compose comando cambia da sistema operativo?<br>

 > :information_source: **InfoPoint**: As you can see, there is another folder inside the `docker-compose` directory.
 It also contains a compose file which starts a SonarQube instance in a Docker container.
-This can be used in conjuction with the `-Psonar` profile (not previously mentioned) to measure the code quality locally.<br>
+This can be used in conjuction with the `-Psonar` profile (not previously mentioned) to measure the code quality locally.
+For more details, read the description in compose files.
-> Finally, in each compose file there is a short description of what it does and and what else can be done.

 ## Run the BookingApp application